<img alt src="https://secure.intelligence-enterprise.com/786296.png" style="display:none;">

 You would be forgiven for thinking that eUICC and eSIM are the same thing, given that they are being used interchangeably by a lot of media sites and blogs.
 The reality is, however, that they are two different technologies.

-In this article, we will define precisely what eSIM and eUICC actually are, and talk a little bit about the different benefits that they offer.
+In this article, we will clearly define what eSIM and eUICC truly are and discuss some of the distinct advantages they provide.

 So, what exactly does eSIM mean?